Introduction to Malbolge

 http://www2.latech.edu/~acm/helloworld/malbolge.html

-There is a claim that the '99 bottles of beer' program has been
+There was a claim that the '99 bottles of beer' program had been

-and printing.
-However, closer examination shows that the
+testing and printing.
+However, closer examination shows that

-programmer was just doing a printf("") of the desired result using
+the programmer was just doing a printf("") of the desired result

-straight line code.
-Conceptually this is exactly the same as the
+using straight line code.
+Conceptually this is exactly the

 Malbolge as a cryptosystem